SCRT-HQ/VaporShell/docs/glossary/New-VSEC2VPCCidrBlock.md

----
-layout: glossary
-title: New-VSEC2VPCCidrBlock
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEC2VPCCidrBlock

 ## SYNOPSIS
-Adds an AWS::EC2::VPCCidrBlock resource to the template
+Adds an AWS::EC2::VPCCidrBlock resource to the template.
+Associates a CIDR block with your VPC.
+You can only associate a single IPv6 CIDR block with your VPC.
+An IPv6 CIDR block must have a prefix length of /64.

 ## SYNTAX